hinsky/JellyfinMergeMovies/README.md

 # JellyfinMergeMovies
 Python script, to merge versions for movies accross the whole library

-Only tested for Jellyfin 10.9.4
+Only tested for Jellyfin 10.9.4 on Debian